-Table 6.
-Details on the different methods of defining 150 for Activities Method Description / Definition Quantitative Impact based: minimum requirements for the impact (effect) on the environment of carrying out the Activity (e.g., GHG emissions savings).
+Mothod Description / Definition Method Description / Definition Quantitative Impact based: minimum requirements for the impact (effect) on the environment of carrying out the Activity (e.g., GHG emissions savings).
 Performance in relation with the environmental target: minimum threshold for the environmental performance of the Activity (e.g., a level of GHG emissions per unit of Activity aligned with a climate neutral economy).
 Best in class performance: minimum threshold (best in class) for the environmental performance of the Activity (e.g., a level of GHG emissions per unit of activity that only the best 10% markets players achieve).
 Relative improvement: minimum improvement threshold for the environmental performance of the Activity (e.g., reduction of GHG emissions per unit of Activity).
-Note that, in the ASEAN Taxonomy, 'threshold' relates to quantitative Qualitative TSC only.
-Practice Based: a set of practices (best practice) for the Activity (e.g., compliance with a set of qualitative criteria, code of conduct etc.).
+Note that, in the ASEAN Taxonomy, 'threshold' relates to quantitative TSC only.
+Qualitative Practice Based: a set of practices (best practice) for the Activity (e.g., compliance with a set of qualitative criteria, code of conduct etc.).
 Process based: a set of process-based steps (e.g., a set of actions or points of focus that need to be addressed).
 Nature of the Activity An Activity that is automatically considered to be aligned with the respective classification due to the proven contribution of that Activity (e.g., Activity that would always meet TSC, such as solar and wind energy).